-3) DIFFERENT TYPES OF SUPPORT GROUPS CaRES now offers 26 online topic-based support groups for facilitated discussion and problem solving with other caregivers.
+3) DIFFERENT TYPES OF SUPPORT GROUPS

+CaRES has 26 online topic-based support group options for facilitated discussion and problem solving with other caregivers.
 These confer training credit and are listed in Appendix B. Community-based groups offer the opportunity for state-wide connections with caregivers with shared experiences and local in-person supportive connections with other caregivers.
 Some of these include trainings for credit, depending on the interest of the group.
-Our community-based groups include "walk and talks", coffee meet-ups, park playdates, and more.
+Our community-based groups include "walk and talks," coffee meet-ups, park playdates, and more.
 Our drop-In groups are online informal groups that give caregivers the chance to connect as the need arises around topics like integrating TBRI principles into their caregiving.

-Alliance

-DIFFERENT TYPES OF SUPPORT GROUPS CONTINUED

 TOPIC SUPPORT GROUPS

-Over the last quarter CaRES offered 72 Topic Support Groups (Supportive Facilitated Discussion Groups) covering a range of topics.
-In the last quarter support groups were attended by a total of 272 people.
-(As a reminder, these are not necessarily 272 unique participants as caregivers may take multiple sessions of a group or engage with multiple groups.)
+Over the last quarter, CaRES offered 52 Topic Support Groups covering a range of topics.
+In the last quarter support groups were attended by a total of 192 people.
+(As a reminder, these are not necessarily 192 unique participants as caregivers may take multiple sessions of a group or engage with multiple groups.)

-DIFFERENT TYPES OF SUPPORT GROUPS CONTINUED FEEDBACK FROM TOPIC SUPPORT GROUPS The response from attendees has been extremely positive.
-This quarter we received 23 total surveys from participants in 8 different support groups.
+FEEDBACK FROM TOPIC SUPPORT GROUPS

+The response from attendees has been extremely positive.
+This quarter we received 12 total surveys from participants in 5 different support groups.
 Participants were asked to rate several statements on a scale of 1 (strongly disagree) to 5 (strongly agree).
-Participants would recommend the group to others (4.7) and plan to attend more support groups in the future (4.7).
-They feel they received useful resources and information from the group (4.7), and feel better able to cope with caregiving challenges after attending (4.6).
-Participants indicated that on the whole the online discussion format worked for them (4.6).
-On a scale of 1 (very poor) to 5 (excellent), participants' self-reports of their skills related to the support group topic averaged 3.4 prior to the group and 4.3 after attending the group.
-When asked what was most useful about the support group they attended, comments included: - Sharing experiences with others that "get it".
-(This theme was shared by 7 participants with different wording.) - Hearing from other caregivers about their experiences and ideas regarding the topic.
-The book club format was great and I'm glad I have the book to look back on for future reference.
-(Theme shared by 4 participants.) - Everything we learned was useful information that can be applied (e.g., the 3 Es and 3 Rs; the toolbox principle).
-(Theme shared by 3 participants.) - Group discussion and our leader's ability to get the group to talk and connect with each other.
-(Theme shared by 3 participants.) - The TBRI process is very experience-based and brainstorming ideas together is very helpful!
-(Theme shared by 2 participants.) - Balance between information and connection. - Having the space to discuss anxieties about homophobia in the fostering experience.
+Participants would recommend the group to others (4.9) and plan to attend more support groups in the future (4.8).
+They feel they received useful resources and information from the group (4.9), and feel better able to cope with caregiving challenges after attending (4.8).
+Participants indicated the online discussion format worked for them (4.8).
+On a scale of 1 (very poor) to 5 (excellent), participants' self-reports of their skills related to the support group topic averaged 4.0 prior to the group and 4.6 after attending the group.

+When asked what was most useful about the support group they attended, participants highlighted their appreciation for hearing from other foster parents, having caregivers share their experiences, and the support they received from the group.
+Participants also appreciated the facilitator(s), who were welcoming, understanding, and helped in getting questions answered.
+Comments included: